petark7/inventory-management/backend/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Create a `.env` file in the root directory and add your MongoDB Atlas URL and JWT secret keys.
+3. Add your MongoDB and keys in the .env file

 ### Usage